- What is the cost of attending Bucknell?

 $304 Student Activity Fee

-$8,332 Room (This charge is for a basic double room, but your actual charge may be more expensive depending upon the type of room you choose.)
+$8,332 Room (This charge is for a basic double room with air, but your actual charge may be more expensive depending upon the type of room you choose.)

 $5,330 Board (This charge is for an anytime access meal plan, but your actual charge may be more expensive depending upon the type of meal plan you choose.)